Kristaps Porziņģis: Early career

-Porziņģis debuted for the youth squad on 4 January 2012, against its counterpart from Barcelona, adding 12 points and 10 rebounds.
-The opposing side was led by Alexander Zhigulin, who would go on to enter the 2015 NBA draft and withdraw.
+Porziņģis debuted for the youth squad on 4 January 2012 against its counterpart from Barcelona, adding 12 points and 10 rebounds.
+The opposing side was led by Alexander Zhigulin, who went on to enter the 2015 NBA draft and withdraw.
 However, Sevilla was defeated, 56–75.
 This game was part of the Ciutat de L'Hospitalet tournament, which led up to the Nike International Junior Tournament (NIJT).
-On 5 January, he scored a personal best of 16 points on the Spars Sarajevo youth squad, helping Sevilla beat their opponents by a margin of eight points.
+The following day, Porziņģis scored a personal best of 16 points on the Spars Sarajevo youth squad, helping Sevilla beat their opponents by a margin of eight points.
 Porziņģis said, "I knew it was a prestigious tournament and that I had to do well.
 I think I could have done much better, but I wasn't physically 100 percent.
 I have seen videos and could have been much more aggressive.
 But I wish I could have played better."
 He finished the tournament averaging 9.2 points, 4.8 rebounds and 2.6 blocks.

 Porziņģis represented the Sevilla junior team again at the same tournament in early 2013.
 Against Union Olimpija on 4 January, he recorded 15 points and six rebounds.
-On 6 January, in the team's tournament finale vs Real Madrid's youth squad, he scored 24 points and grabbed 11 rebounds.
-He also made a total of five three-pointers.
+Two days later in the team's tournament finale vs Real Madrid's youth squad, Porziņģis scored 24 points and grabbed 11 rebounds.
+He also made five three-pointers.
 Porziņģis proved to be more effective in his second year, averaging 16.6 points, 8.4 rebounds and 2.6 blocks and shooting .481 on three-pointers.
-This would be his final stint in the youth categories of Sevilla.
+This was his final stint in the youth categories of Sevilla.